Boris Johnson defends Rwanda migrants policy with first flight set to leave - NewsBreak

 Archbishop of Canterbury Justin Welby said: “Deporting asylum seekers should shame us as a nation.”

-On Monday, three Court of Appeal judges upheld a High Court ruling that the flight to Rwanda could go ahead, rejecting an appeal by two refugee charities and the Public and Commercial Services union.
+On Monday three Court of Appeal judges upheld a High Court ruling that the flight to Rwanda could go ahead, rejecting an appeal by two refugee charities and the Public and Commercial Services union (PCS).

+Ministers had initially planned for up to 130 people to be on the initial flight but Care4Calais, one of the charities that brought the legal appeal, said that just seven migrants expecting to be removed still had live tickets.

+And three further challenges brought by individuals who face removal are expected to be heard at the High Court on Tuesday.

 Comments / 0